gnardini/blog-content/posts/creating-my-personal-website-with-ai.md

 Nailed it: [GitHub commit](https://github.com/gnardini/blog/commit/f5c021188579d448f02b2c74a9e6be6f420e056a)

 Alright, I think feature-wise we're good now, I'll just add some styles manually.
 I've found that for CSS/UI work GPT doesn't always do the best job.
 Maybe I'm just prompting it wrong, since it's not my strength either and I don't have a great eye for building beautiful designs.

+[...]
+CSS writing in progress [...]

+Done!
+I used one extra prompt: "Add a Head section with a title and description.
+The title of each blog page should be the title of the article and for the main one it should be just "Gonza Nardini"" which it got almost right, I just had to move one of the created Head components from the Home page to the _app file so it's used as default.
+[GitHub commit](https://github.com/gnardini/blog/commit/5e7509c223dcd92a47fcf49804ca85bc2e6fa428)

+And finally here's the [GitHub commit](https://github.com/gnardini/blog/commit/56a8e6f3d47ffd56b6c750f08de350f539c38ad4) with the CSS changes.
+You can check out the final result on https://gnardini.com

+## Final Thoughts

+It's been really fun using Kamara to build websites lately and I'll keep building new ones and improving the plugin.
+There's already a few in the pipeline and I've been using it on existing projects as well (although there are some limitations with big ones).
+Hopefully I'll have a version ready to share soon.
+It's already ready actually, it just has some rough edges, but if you'd like to give it a try reach out to me!

+I've also been enjoying writing.
+I can see myself doing this more often, the whole process is fun and rewarding.
+What helped was changing my mentality a bit and caring a lot less about whether people will read it or not.
+I'm writing for myself more than I'm writing for others, which helps a lot.